Walmart Black Friday: Best 75 Deals on Apple, Google , 4K TVs & More

-Get ready for big savings from the Walmart Black Friday 2020 sale!
-The retailer just launched their Walmart Black Friday Deals for Days and the final Black Friday online deals just dropped!
+Big savings are still going strong at the Walmart Black Friday 2020 sale!
+The retailer launched their Walmart Black Friday Deals for Days, and the savings continue as we approach Cyber Monday.

-Walmart's Black Friday sale, which consisted of three separate events, will offer amazing low prices on sought-after items across categories (perfect for holiday shopping!).
-Each event will start online and launch in stores a few days afterward.
+Walmart's Black Friday sale consists of three separate events, all offering amazing low prices on sought-after items across tons of categories (perfect for holiday shopping!).
 As customers continue to follow COVID-19 precautions, they will have the option to pick up their online order with contact-free curbside pickup service.

-You can shop these excellent Walmart deals now and see below for the pre-Black Friday discounts.
-Read on for details on each of the three sale events and see the list of products on sale at Walmart's Black Friday sale.
+You can shop these excellent Walmart deals now and see below for the discounts we're loving.
+Check out the list of products on sale at Walmart's Black Friday sale -- the third savings event includes even more deals on toys, electronics, apparel and home items.
+And if you haven't signed up for Walmart's new paid membership service, Walmart Plus, you might want to do that now.

-Also, be sure to check out more early Black Friday deals from go-to retailers such as the Amazon Black Friday event, Coach, Kate Spade, Lululemon, Macy's, Sephora, Nordstrom, Etsy, Shopbop, Target, Wayfair, Ulta Beauty, Kohl's, Zulily, Vitamix, Rebecca Minkoff, Nordstrom Rack, Tory Burch and more.

-The retailer will conclude the Black Friday sale event with another new batch of deals on even more electronics, toys, apparel and home decor.
-The last event will start online on Nov.
-25 at 7 p.m.
-ET and in stores on Nov.
-27 at 5 a.m. local time.
-Walmart said that the third savings event will include even more deals on toys, electronics, apparel and home.

-During the in store events, Walmart said they will focus on social distancing and control the flow of customers into the retail stores to help reduce congestion.
+FYI: During the in-store events, Walmart said they will focus on social distancing and control the flow of customers into the retail stores to help reduce congestion.
 Additionally, store employees will focus on giving the customers sanitized shopping carts and require face masks.

+Also, be sure to check out more Cyber Monday deals from go-to retailers such as the Amazon Cyber Monday event, Coach, Kate Spade, Lululemon, Macy's, Sephora, Nordstrom, Etsy, Shopbop, Target, Wayfair, Ulta Beauty, Kohl's, Zulily, Vitamix,Rebecca Minkoff, Nordstrom Rack, Tory Burch and more.

-Check out the Walmart Black Friday Deals ET has found so far.
+Check out the best Walmart Black Friday deals ET has found so far.
 We update this daily!

 Smart Home